-1943 - McCulloch & Pitts recognize logical functions could be completed through networks of artificial neurons (ANNs) Alan Turing develops the Turing Test, designed to identify differences between human and robotic thinking and behaviors.
+1943 - be completed through networks of artificial neurons (ANNs) Alan Turing develops the Turing Test, designed to identify differences between human and robotic thinking and behaviors.
 1950 1955 - The term "artificial intelligence" is first used by John McCarthy.
 ELIZA by MIT, is the world's first chatbot.
 1966 1969 - Bryson and Ho develop a back propagation algorithm.
 It essentially allows a neural network to learn from mistakes.
-Expert Systems, or Knowledge Systems, emerge as a new field within AI.
-1980 1991 - The world wide web is launched.
-Deep Blue, IBM's chess supercomputer, defeats world chess champion Garry Kasparov in a 6-game match.
+Expert Systems, or Knowledge Systems, emerge as a new field within Al. 1980 Deep Blue, IBM's chess supercomputer, defeats world chess champion Garry Kasparov in a 6-game match.
 1997 2005 - The DARPA Grand Challenge: 132-mile race for autonomous vehicles where first vehicles complete the course.
 Google's first self-driving car.
 2009 2011 - Voice-controlled virtual assistant Siri becomes mainstream.
 The power of deep learning is demonstrated.
 Researchers at Stamford and Google train computers to recognize pictures of cats.
 2012 2015 - Al views things better than humans (ImageNet challenge) Google's AlphaGo, created by Deep Mind, applies ML algorithms to defeat world Go champion Lee Sedol over five matches.
 AlphaGo used neural networks.
 2016 2018 - Self-driving cars hit the road with Google spin-off Waymo's self-driving taxi service in Phoenix, AZ.
 Al plays a big role in helping candidate vaccines for Covid-19 get ready in record times.
 2020 - OpenAl unveils GPT-3, a deep learning model capable of creating convincing and flexible natural language from an Al system.
-2022 - OpenAl announces DALL-E 2, a deep-learning image synthesis model that has the ability to generate images from text prompts, while ChatGPT running in GPT-3.5 sends the web wild with demos.
+2022 - OpenAl announces DALL-E 2, a deep-learning image synthesis model that has the ability to generate From the debut of large language models such as GPT 4 and Google Bard/Gemini, to the innovative Humane AI Pin and the creation of an entirely new Beatles song, 2023 has been a breakthrough year for Generative AI.
+2023 images from text prompts, while ChatGPT running in GPT-3.5 sends the web wild with demos.

-Navigating the obstacles and misunderstandings in AI
+Navigating the obstacles and misunderstandings in Al